Connect with us

 Hopkins added: “Matlock’s just ten minutes away from where we live, it’s on our doorstep and having played there we love the club.
 It’s our local club and we’re absolutely delighted to be managing here.
 When the offer was made to us we just couldn’t turn it down.

-“Our sides have always scored goals so we want to bring an exciting brand of to the club that both fans and players will enjoy.
+“Our sides have always scored goals so we want to bring an exciting brand of football to the club that both fans and players will enjoy.

 “But we need people to be patient, it won’t all happen at once.
 We want the fans to get behind us so we can take the club forward.
 We’ll give it our heart and soul and we want the players to do the same.”